Solutions of diophantine equations as periodic points of $p$-adic algebraic functions, II: The Rogers-Ramanujan continued fraction: Introduction.

 where $\wp_5$ is the prime ideal $\wp_5 = (5, w)$, $\wp_5'$ is its conjugate ideal in $K$, and $\Sigma_\mathfrak{f}$ denotes the ray class field of conductor $\mathfrak{f}$ over $K$.
 Furthermore,

 according as $d \neq 4f^2$ or $d=4f^2$.}

-Hence, the values $\eta=r(w/5), \xi=\zeta r(-1/w)$ of the Rogers-Ramanujan function $r(\tau)$ generate abelian extensions of $K$.
-The numbers $\eta, \xi$ are both roots of the irreducible polynomial $p_d(x)$, and so are conjugate algebraic integers (and units) over $\mathbb{Q}$.
+The numbers $\eta=r(w/5), \xi=\zeta^j r(-1/w)$ in this theorem are both roots of the irreducible polynomial $p_d(x)$, and so are conjugate algebraic integers (and units) over $\mathbb{Q}$.
+Furthermore, they satisfy the relation

+(for all $-d=d_Kf^2 <-4$) where $\tau_5 = \left(\frac{\mathbb{Q}(\eta)/K}{\wp_5}\right)$ is the Frobenius automorphism (Artin symbol) for $\wp_5$ (which is defined since $\mathbb{Q}(r(w/5))$ is abelian over $K$ and unramified at $\wp_5$).
 See Tables 1 and 2 for a list of the polynomials $p_d(x)$ for small values of $d$.
 As is clear from the tables, these polynomials have relatively small coefficients and discriminants.
-Moreover, as we will show in Part III, these values of $r(\tau)$ are also periodic points of an algebraic function, and can be computed for small values of $d$ and small periods using nested resultants.
+Moreover, as we show in Section 5, these values of $r(\tau)$ are periodic points of an algebraic function, and can be computed for small values of $d$ and small periods using nested resultants.
 (See \cite{mor5}, Section 3, and \cite{mor7}.)

-We extend Theorem 1.1 in Section 5 by proving the following more general result regarding values of $r(\tau)$.
+We prove the following.